vigevenoj/k8sharkbait/README.md

 # What is this?
-This project contains configuration to run several applications using kubernetes, and to access them from the web The applications are:
+This project contains configuration to run several applications using kubernetes, and to access them from the web.
+The applications are:
 1. The [Kanboard](https://kanboard.net/) project management software
 2. [Huginn](https://github.com/cantino/huginn/)
 3. Single-serving site "whatcolorischristinashair.com"

-They are backed by a postgres database and ingress is configured and tracked via [Traefik](https://traefik.io/)

 # Prerequisites